Street scene in Dotonbori with neon signs reflecting in the canal.

 It's an easy day trip that feels like traveling to different eras.

 This airport connects directly to Osaka via express trains.
-The airport serves as gateway to the region, making Osaka an ideal base for exploring western Japan.
+The airport serves as a gateway to the region, making Osaka an ideal base for exploring western Japan.
 Of course, that's only part of the reason why you should come here!

 Osaka calls itself "Japan's kitchen," and the reputation has merit.
-The city's food culture extends far beyond takoyaki and okonomiyaki savory pancakes.
+The city's food culture extends far beyond takoyaki and okonomiyaki, savory pancakes.

 "Kuitaore" translates roughly as "eat until you drop."
 It represents Osaka's approach to food: abundant, flavorful, focused on enjoyment rather than ceremony.
 This philosophy influences everything from street food to fine dining.